 Macedonia Company Formation and Why It is Good to Invest

 Macedonia is in the Balkan Peninsula, and it was established after Yugoslavia collapsed.
-Macedonia share the borders of Greece, Albania, Serbia, and Bulgaria.
-There are about 2 million people in Yugoslavia, and approximately 64% are Macedonians, and 25% Albanians.
+Also, Macedonia shares the borders of Greece, Albania, Serbia, and Bulgaria.
+There are about 2 million people in Yugoslavia, and approximately 64% are Macedonians and 25% Albanians.
 The Macedonia residents are mostly Catholics, Orthodox Christians, Protestants, and Islam.
 The official language is Albanian, and its climate features moderate to subtropical.
 If you are planning a Macedonia company formation, take note of them.

 Macedonia has a centralized and well-implemented registration for companies, and the government makes it easy for foreign investors to operate in the country.
 They need to use a variety of business forms, and the country’s registration process is less bureaucratic and easy.

 The Limited Liability Company (LLC) is the most common structure of business for investors because of the registration easy.
 In addition, there are tax advantages and activities start fast.
 At least one shareholder but does not exceed to 50 can open an LLC in Macedonia, with a share capital of MKD 308,000.
 The Memorandum of Association and Articles of Association are the bases of an LLC incorporation in this country.
 The documents of a Macedonia company formation must have:

 - Core or main activity of the business